sjkp/azure-arm-hol/step07-add-multiple-loadbalanced-web-servers/readme.md

 To avoid copy pasting too much we will use the copy functionality that are supported in ARM templates.

-To copy a resource a resource it could look like this:
+To make a copy of resource the template could look like this:
 ```
 {
 	"apiVersion": "2015-05-01-preview",